aaltonewmedia/physcomp.newmedia.dog/content/2024/maija-jarviniemi/week-2-in-progress/index.md

 1. **Video game**: Crash Bandicoot 1, level 8: Hog Wild
 2. **Sensor** ??? something with velocity + direction ?
-3. **Tool/object for interaction** - a yo-yo for the jumps and movement to left or right corners
+3. **Tool/object for interaction** - a yo-yo for the jumps and movement to left or right corners, x,y,z-directions

 ![](yo-yo-patent-1500px.png)